 I was born in Sashiko Family

-Did you have a “planned future” that your family kept mentioning?
+Did you have a “planned future” in your childhood, that your family kept mentioning?

 I was born in a surviving Sashiko Family in Gifu prefecture, Japan.
 In my childhood, my friends were Sashiko artisans who worked in our family business.
 There was a pile of fabric, scary numbers of needles and thimbles, and so many colored threads.
 I strongly remember many people told me that I will take over the business when I get older.
 It was the Japanese tradition for the first-born child to take over the family business, especially in the traditional crafting family.